The Complete Guide to Building a Skill

 Skills use a three-level system:

-- First level (YAML frontmatter): Always loaded in Claude's system prompt.
-Provides just enough information for Claude to know when each skill should be used without loading all of it into context.
+- First level (YAML frontmatter): Always loaded in the agent's system prompt.
+Provides just enough information for the agent to know when each skill should be used without loading all of it into context.

-- Second level (SKILL.md body): Loaded when Claude thinks the skill is relevant to the current task.
+- Second level (SKILL.md body): Loaded when the agent determines the skill is relevant to the current task.
 Contains the full instructions and guidance.

-- Third level (Linked files): Additional files bundled within the skill directory that Claude can choose to navigate and discover only as needed.
+- Third level (Linked files): Additional files bundled within the skill directory that the agent can navigate and discover only as needed.

 Composability